ibm-cloud-docs/text-to-speech/faq-usage.md

 {: faq}
 {: support}

 You can use the Speech Synthesis Markup Language (SSML) to control aspects of the synthesis process such as pronunciation, volume, pitch, speed, and other attributes.
-You can also use the Tune by Example feature to tailor the prosody, intonation, and cadence of custom prompts to better suit your application needs.

 -   For general information about SSML, see [Understanding SSML](/docs/text-to-speech?topic=text-to-speech-ssml).
 -   For information about the supported SSML elements, see [SSML elements](/docs/text-to-speech?topic=text-to-speech-elements).
--   For information about the Tune by Example feature, see [Understanding Tune by Example](/docs/text-to-speech?topic=text-to-speech-tbe-intro).

 ## What programming languages can I use?
 {: #faq-sdks}